AW3Rgo0l/MathTest_SFML/README.md

-Simple algebra test on made on C++ using SFML library
+Simple algebra test made on C++ using SFML library